Births, deaths, marriages and civil partnerships

 Cherry Orchard Garden Centre

-The garden centre will be open to members of the public from Monday 18 May.
-The centre is still closed to volunteers and service users, only staff will be on site.
+The garden centre reopened to members of the public on Monday 18 May.

 The garden centre has a wide range of annuals, bedding plants for pots and baskets, perennials, shrubs and herbs and compost.